-Here are some questions to ask yourself.
-As you ask yourselves these questions, perhaps take the time to write your responses in a journal (or an online journal) so you can revisit them in the days ahead and see your progress and how God is working in your life:
+Here are some questions to ask yourself as you reflect.
+As you ask yourselves these questions and perhaps take the time to write your responses in a journal (or an online journal) so you can revisit them in the days ahead and see your progress and how God is working in your life:

 - In what ways did I see God working in my day?

 Now, lay all the days events at the feet of Jesus, take a deep breath, and rest in His faithfulness.

 Tomorrow is a new day!

 Want to get notified when the next morning and evening posts come out?
 Subscribe below!